Victoria Mboko: The Next Big Thing in Women’s Tennis?

 A strong support team is essential for any aspiring professional player, and Victoria Mboko is no exception.
 She has benefited from Canada’s high-performance tennis structure and works closely with experienced coaches specializing in technical development, strength & conditioning, and mental performance.

 Mboko’s main training base is at the Tennis Canada National Training Centre in Montreal, which has played a pivotal role in developing Canadian stars like Bianca Andreescu and Denis Shapovalov.
-Her team includes a full-time coach, fitness trainer focused on explosive movement, and a physiotherapist dedicated to recovery and injury prevention.
+Her primary coach is former Wimbledon finalist Nathalie Tauziat, who guides her tactical development and match preparation.
+She also benefits from specialist input on fitness, nutrition, and sports psychology within the Tennis Canada performance program.

 Key Support Staff:

-• Main Coach: André Labelle (Tennis Canada National Coach)
+• Main Coach: Nathalie Tauziat (Tennis Canada National Coach)

-• Fitness Trainer: Specialist for speed & endurance
+• Fitness Trainer: Specialist for speed, power & endurance

 • Physiotherapist: Based at Montreal National Training Centre